Residents living around a proposed hotel project in Lake Country do not want the development in their neighbourhood.

 The applicant's representative, Stephen Duke, made a brief presentation at the public hearing noting the project will likely change several times before applying for a development permit.
 Comments made by residents were not addressed.

 At council's Oct.
-16 meeting, councillors Tricia Brett and Todd McKenzie voiced concerts about the development's potential on nearby Middle Vernon Creek.
+16 meeting, councillors Tricia Brett and Todd McKenzie voiced concerns about the development's potential on nearby Middle Vernon Creek.